1. What’s the Alternative? — The Artisan Who Creates Value Through Art

 (1) Working Like an Artist

 In Part 1, I argued that after settled societies emerged, whether in agriculture or manual labor, work was essentially a form of combat.
 True craftsmanship didn’t really exist in survival labor.

-That statement is only half true.
+But there is an exception.
 Craftsmanship did exist in artistic creation, especially after the Renaissance.
 Leonardo da Vinci, Michelangelo, Beethoven—they suffered while working, but through creation they experienced meaning, and a sense of peace after pain.
 This was possible because there were patrons—aristocrats willing to pay for art.

 In simple terms, it was “doing what you love and surviving.”
 In technical terms: they secured survival by immersing bodily action into the world through creative work.
-Since functional expertise is no longer rewarded the way it used to be, modern artisans must now work like artists, regardless of profession.
+Since functional expertise is no longer rewarded the way it used to be, modern artisans must now work like Renaissance artists, regardless of profession.

 Why Do People Like Objects That Feel Like a Lifestyle?